mukyasa/MMPaper/README.md

 Things To do:-
-1.Performance Improvemnet Of Pan Gesture
+1.Performance Improvemnet Of Zooming On Pan Gesture

 Please Let Me know If anyone figure out more smooth pan gesture